fpereiro/proof/notes.md

 - There's ten mconfs that write changes to the tape during bit-by-bit multiplication.
 Let's see what they find and what do they overwrite it with.
 Let's also see what mconf they call next on each of the cases.

 ```
-erase-old-x          x:  z:y     print-new-x
+erase-old-x          x:_ z:y     print-new-x
-erase-old-y          y:          print-new-y
+erase-old-y          y:_         print-new-y
-print-new-x           :x y:z     find-digits
+print-new-x          _:x y:z     find-digits
-print-new-y           :y         reset-new-x
+print-new-y          _:y         reset-new-x
-reset-new-x           :x         flag-result-digits
+reset-new-x          _:x         flag-result-digits
 add-zero             r:s u:v     add-finished
 add-one              r:v u:s     add-finished         carry
 flag-result-digits   s:t v:w     unflag-result-digits
 unflag-result-digits s:r v:u     unflag-result-digits
-carry                r:u  :u u:r add-finished         new-digit-is-zero carry
+carry                r:u _:u u:r add-finished         new-digit-is-zero carry
 ```

 Within the above group there's two types of mconfs: five that concern themselves with marking/unmarking the digits with x, y and z (`erase-old...`, `print-new...`, `reset-new-x`); and five which mark/unmark the digits with r, s, t, u, v, w (`add...`, `flag/unflag-result-digits` and `carry`).

 Each bit-by-bit multiplication consists of:
-- Finding the digits (`find...`, `found...`).
+- Finding the digits (`find...`, `found...`), which always starts with `find-digits`.
 - Call `add-zero` or `add-one`.
-- add-one calls carry if it finds u.
-Otherwise, like add-zero, calls, add-finished.
+- `add-one` calls `carry` if it finds u.
+Otherwise, like `add-zero`, it instead calls `add-finished`.
-- carry either escapes
-- add-finished

-- If we're calculating the nth digit, there's n * n bit by bit multiplications.
-For example, if we're calculating the second digit, we're multiplying 11 by itself, so there's four bit by bit multiplications, all of them 1 * 1.
-If we're calculating the third digit, we multiply 101 by itself, so there's nine bit by bit multiplications.
+- `carry` also calls `add-finished`, except for the case where it overflows the existing space and calling instead `new-digit-is-zero`, finishing all the bit by bit multiplications.
+- `add-finished` goes back to the sentinel and calls `erase-old-x`.
+- Who calls `find-digits` to restart the process?
+Two configurations: `unflag-result-digits` (this config always ends up calling `find-digits`) and `print-new-x` (almost always, except for when it finds the sentinel).
+- The `flag/unflag` configurations are perhaps the trickiest to understand.
+Only `reset-new-x` calls `flag-new-digits`, and only `flag-new-digits` calls `unflag-new-digits`.
+These configs are not always called in each bit-by-bit multiplication.